Communication That Reduces Conflict in Dementia Care

 The 60-Second Takeaway

-• Dementia impairs reasoning before emotion.
+• Dementia affects reasoning before emotion.

-• Validation reduces conflict.
+• Validation reduces agitation.

 • Structured environments improve emotional regulation.